This guide is obsolete as a newer build of Windows 10 has been released. See Windows OEM Downloads and FAQs for the newer guide.

 The Windows 7 OEM Product Key alongside your system's hardware profile will be sent to the Microsoft Product Activation Server.
 Once the Server Accepts there you will get Windows has been Activated:

-As mentioned Windows 10 will either have most system drivers inbuilt or obtain them from Windows Update automatically.
+Windows 10 will either have most system drivers inbuilt or obtain them from Windows Update automatically.
 The inbuilt driver support and the collection of drivers on Windows Update is one of the major improvements of Windows 10 over older Windows versions.
 In the vast majority of cases (unless your computer model is brand new and leading edge) every component of your computer will have a driver after leaving Windows 10 idle for 15 minutes after installation.
-Here is a demonstration of Windows 10 RS1 installed offline and acquiring all the system drivers automatically when connected online.
-RS2 will have even more native support than RS1.
+This will give basic functionality and in some cases full functionality.
+There are a few common drivers which should be installed after Windows Installation for optimal performance, I list more details later:

-One of the most common ones is the Intel Management Engine Interface driver that Windows 10 installs is old version 22.214.171.1247 and this causes a back screen when coming out of sleep and an incorrect shutdown often draining the system battery.
+Windows 10 (Version 1703 and earlier) installs an old driver version 220.127.116.117 that is buggy and results in a black screen when coming out of sleep and an incorrect shutdown often draining the system battery.
 This effects almost every system that has Intel hardware and an SMBIOS version of 2.6 or later.

 To check the version right click the start button and then left click Device Manager.
 Expand system Devices and right click Intel Management Engine Interface.
 Then select properties.
 In the dialogue box left click the driver tab.
 Check the version: